André Grabar: Life

+André Nicolaevitch Grabar was born on July 26, 1896, in Kiev, the Russian Empire.
+His father was Nicolas (Nikolay S.) Grabar (1852-1924), a lawyer and State Counsellor at the Court of Cassation of St Petersburg.
+His mother was Baroness Elisabeth de Prittwitz (1866-1924), an artist of German origin.

-André Nicolaevitch Grabar was born in Ukraine on July 26, 1896, at Kiev in Kiev Governorate part of the Russian Empire (now Kyiv, Ukraine).
-He was educated in Kyiv and at first thought of becoming an artist, joining the studio of a Kyiv painter on leaving school.
+He was educated in Kiev and at first thought of becoming an artist, joining the studio of a Kiev painter on leaving school.
 Deciding that he did not have sufficient talent he turned to the study of art history, although he remained an amateur painter.
-He began his university studies in Kyiv, moving to St. Petersburg (then known as Petrograd) in 1915.
+He began his university studies in Kiev, moving to Petrograd in 1915.
 While there he began to think about the connection between religious life and art, which would become his life's work.
 Discussing the connection between the Orthodox Christian faith and conservative aesthetics of the creators of Christian icons, Grabar explained, "Their role can be compared to that of musical performers in our day, who do not feel that their importance is diminished by the fact that they limit their talent to the interpretation of other people's work, since each interpretation contains original nuances."
-He left St. Petersburg in November 1917, a few days after the Bolsheviks seized power in the October Revolution, and completed his studies at Odessa, Ukraine, in 1919.
+He left St. Petersburg in November 1917, a few days after the Bolsheviks seized power in the October Revolution, and completed his studies in Odessa in 1919.

 Grabar realized it would not be possible for him to pursue his career in what was becoming the Soviet Union and he left for Sofia, Bulgaria in January 1920.
 He spent three years surveying the medieval monuments of the country for the National Museum, often in "harsh conditions".
 He took many trips through the countryside, often by donkey or on foot.

 He moved to Strasbourg, France in 1922, first teaching the Russian language.
 He married Julie Ivanova (whom he had met in Bulgaria) in 1923; she was a medical doctor.
-He earned a Ph.
-D. at the University of Strasbourg in 1928, and taught art history there until 1937.
-He wrote his books in the French language, but many of his more than 30 titles were translated into English and other languages.
+He earned a PhD at the University of Strasbourg in 1928, and taught art history there until 1937.
+He wrote most of his books in the French language, but many of his more than 30 titles were translated into English and other languages.

 From 1937 to 1958 he became the center of a school of young art historians, as a Director of Studies in Christian Archaeology at the Ecole Pratique des Hautes Etudes (1937–1946) and as a professor at the Collège de France (1946–1958).